-Figure 1(B) also shows how the highly ranked folds are connected to specific highly ranked superfamilies.
-When a fold is composed of many superfamilies (e.g., the TIM barrel), even if it ranks highly, the associated superfamilies may not, because the number of folds is divided into a greater number of superfamilies.
+Figure 1B also shows how the highly ranked folds are connected to specific highly ranked superfamilies.
+When a fold is composed of many superfamilies (e.g. the TIM barrel), even if it ranks highly, the associated superfamilies may not, due to the fact that the number of folds is divided into a greater number of superfamilies.
 This shows how the structure of the SCOP classification itself potentially introduces a bias into the rankings.
-If a superfamily associated with a highly ranked fold is sufficiently differ-
+If a superfamily associated with a highly ranked fold is sufficiently different from the other members of the fold, one could potentially "split it off" and consider it as a separate fold.
+Doing this will decrease the ranking of the original, highly ranked fold and introduce another, lower ranking fold.